oslc-op/sysml-oslc-server/readme.md

 1. run `mvn install` on the project `org.oasis.oslcop.sysml.oslc-domain`: `mvn -f org.oasis.oslcop.sysml.oslc-domain/pom.xml clean install`
    1. this is necessary if changes are made to the classes in the sysml-domain, which the sysml-server depends on.
    1. This is also necessary when running for the first time.
-2. run `mvn jetty:run-war` on the project `org.oasis.oslcop.sysml.oslc-server-model`
+2. run `mvn jetty:run-war` on the project `org.oasis.oslcop.sysml.oslc-server`
 3. If the first time you are running the server, you need to populate the database with some data.
 You have 2 alternatives:
    1. Populate the data from a Json server (as defined in the properties-file `org.oasis.oslcop.sysml.oslc-server\src\main\resources\jsonServer.properties`)
       1. Call http://localhost:8085/sysml_oslc_server/oslc/populate